anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

-The calipers are a one-piece machined aluminium construction and they feel very high quality in hand.
-ZRACE offers them in several colours, and the same calipers are also sold under brands like IIIPro and ONIRII with even more finish options.
-The design is heavily inspired by the Hope RX4 calipers.
-The ZRACE XG4 also share the same brakepads as the Hope RX4.
+The calipers are machined from a single piece of aluminum and feel surprisingly high quality in hand.
+ZRACE sells them in several colors, and the same calipers also show up under brands like IIIPro and ONIRII with even more finish options.
+The design is _heavily inspired_ by the Hope RX4, and the XG4 uses the same brake pads.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/Hope_RX4+.png">